-Tibio-talo-calcaneal (TTC/Double ) fusion with Wright Valor nail. surgical technique
+Tibio-talo-calcaneal (TTC/Double ) fusion with Wright Valor nail

 Subscribe to get full access to this operation and the extensive Foot Surgery Atlas.

-The use of intermedullary systems for TTC fusions have been undertaken over the last 2-3 decades with varying degrees of success.
-There are different varieties of nails which involve either curved design to create a 3-point fixation within the fusion construct and to allow for the lateralised position of the oscalcis underneath the tibia.
-The Wright Valor hindfoot fusion nail has got significant advantages by combining multi-planar screw trajectories with an internal compression system which facilitates compression of the joints.
-The Valor nail is available in two diameters 10mm and 11.5mm with lengths from 150-300mm.
-This allows the use of the nail in most anatomical variations of the tibia and can offer the integral strength particularly with bending moments that occur both in the ankle and in the subtalar joint.
+The Wright Valor hindfoot fusion nail has various advantages, one of which is having multi-planar screw trajectories, another being its straightforward and effective internal compression system which facilitates compression of the joints using the nail.
+The Valor nail is available in two diameters, 10mm and 11.5mm, with lengths from 150-300mm.
+This allows the use of the nail in most anatomical variations of the tibia.
+The size of the implant gives it inherent strength, which is particularly important given the bending moments that occur both across the ankle and also the subtalar joint.
 Moreover, the locking systems both proximally and distally allow rotational stability to be maximised in such a construct.
-The Valor system also comes with a calcaneal compression slot through which a screw can be inserted which is then compressed by the unique internal compression system.
-The Valor nail comes with a proximal static and dynamic option for proximal locking which allows for later dynamization in case of protracted or delayed healing of the fusion interfaces.
-Furthermore, there is also a proximal freehand screw at the proximal tip of the nail for the longer versions.
-This avoids the need to use a long lever arm on the jig systems minimising error in proximal interlocking screw positioning.
+The Valor system also comes with a calcaneal compression slot through which a screw can be inserted and then compressed by the unique internal compression system.
+The implant has both static and dynamic proximal options for locking which allows for later dynamization in case of delayed healing of the fusion interfaces.

-The distal calcaneal compression screw which uses a lateral to medial insertion is well positioned in the nail and avoids the posterior tibial neurovascular bundle on the medial side.
-The calcaneal locking screw is inserted from posterior to anterior allowing excellent purchase both in the tuberosity and in the anterior process of the os calcis.
+The distal calcaneal compression screw, inserted medial to lateral, is well positioned in the nail and to avoids the posterior tibial neurovascular bundle.
+The calcaneal locking screw is inserted from posterior to anterior, allowing excellent purchase both in the tuberosity and in the anterior process of the os calcis.

-Perhaps the most unique feature of the Valor nailing system is the presence of an internal compression mechanism following initial proximal locking.
-The calcaneal compression screws inserted across dynamic slot in the nail and internal compression using an internal compression screw allows the dynamic compression of both subtalar and ankle joint prior to distal locking.
+Perhaps the most unique feature of the Valor nailing system is its internal compression mechanism, used following initial proximal locking, which allows the dynamic compression of both subtalar and ankle joints prior to distal locking.

 Author: Kartik Hariharan FRCS